dennismgoetz/RL_inventory_management/README.md

 # Introduction to Reinforcement Learning
 ## Final group assignment

-This project was part of the "Introduction to Reinforcement Learning" Course at Catholic University of Eichstätt-Ingolstadt.
+This project was part of the "Introduction to Reinforcement Learning" course at Catholic University of Eichstätt-Ingolstadt.
 The objective was to work on an implementation of the Q learning reinforcement learning algorithm for a typical application area in supply chain management, inventory management.
 The file *RL_inventory_management_groupwork.pdf* contains the report, which describes the problem setting, the data generation process, an outlook on extending the model to DQN, as well as the